 Evaporative cooling uses the concept of evaporation for cooling interior spaces- as water evaporates, it cools the surrounding area by drawing in heat.
 Since air with lower humidity has a greater capacity to take up the evaporated water vapor, this method works best in climates with low humidity.

-Stack effect is caused by the passive air movement throughout the building due to variances in pressure caused by thermal buoyancy, in the vertical direction.
+The stack effect is caused by the passive air movement throughout the building due to variances in pressure caused by thermal buoyancy, in the vertical direction.
 If air within a building, which is of lower density, grows warmer than that of the surrounding outdoor air, it rises up.

 Active cooling systems consume energy in order to dissipate heat from the building.
-Although in terms of sustainability, passive cooling is a better choice, in some cases it doesn’t adequately cool the building.
+Although in terms of sustainability, passive cooling is a better choice, in some cases, it doesn’t adequately cool the building.
 In those instances, installing active cooling systems might become essential.

-A fan is an equipment with blades rotated by a motor, which produces constant airflow.
+A fan is equipment with blades rotated by a motor, which produces constant airflow.
 By inducing forced convection heat transfer, the air around is cooled.
 This method is a popular choice due to its low cost and maintenance.